wmhass/BDDComicsList/README.md

 *Scenario: Internet connection OK, response fails:*

     Given that I have internet connection
-    And the server response is wrong
+    And the server response is invalid
     Then present an error message informing that the content couldn't be read

 *Scenario: Internet connection OK, response succeed:*

     Given that I have internet connection
-    And the server response is correct
+    And the server response is valid
     Then present a list of Marvel Comics grouped by the first letter of the comic's title And present the title of each comic